5l1v3r1/CentOS_7_for_DevOps/README.md

 ### 12 - Install sudo from sources

-I want remove the vi/vim packages that comes with CentOS 7 but I the dependencias of vi is sudo package, so I will compile from sources sudo.
+I want remove the vi/vim packages that comes with CentOS 7 but I the dependencies of vi is sudo package, so I will compile from sources sudo.